rdegges/okta.github.io/hugo/content/docs/api/getting_started/rate-limits.md

 * For Office365 traffic, the limit is 75 concurrent transactions per org.
 * For all other traffic including API requests, the limit is 75 concurrent transactions per org.

-Any request that would cause Okta to exceed the concurrent limit returns an HTTP 429 error, and the first error every 60 seconds is written to the log.
+Okta has verified that these limits are sufficient based on current usage.
+As a result of verification, we increased the limit for some orgs to 150 transactions.

+The first request to exceed the concurrent limit returns an HTTP 429 error, and the first error every sixty seconds is written to the log.
 Reporting concurrent rate limits once a minute keeps log volume manageable.

->Important: Operations rarely hit the concurrent rate limit: even very large bulk loads rarely use more than 10 threads at a time.
+> Important: Under normal circumstances, customers don't exceed the concurrency limits.
+Exceeding them may be an indication of a problem which requires investigation.

 ## Check Your Rate Limits with Okta's Rate Limit Headers